Page: « First ‹ Previous Next › Last »

 Contrary to popular belief, snakes are not slimy.
 In fact, they feel dry to the touch.
 The snake's scales and skin help keep it from losing moisture from its body.
 Snakes shed their skin and eye covering together.

 With the warmth of spring, snakes emerge from their winter quarters and search for food and mates.
 After mating, the male and female snakes separate.
 Each goes its own way to forage for food until the fall.

 Some snakes lay eggs in a damp, protected area where they will hatch in about two months.
 Other snakes hatch eggs inside the body.
 Copperheads, rattlesnakes, cottonmouths, garter snakes and water snakes give birth to live young.
 Once the young have been hatched or born, they are able to take care of themselves.
 If you find snake eggs around your home or garden, they were laid by a harmless snake.

 All snakes are predators, and many are particular about what they eat.
 Rat snakes eat rats, mice, voles and bird eggs.
 Water snakes feed primarily on dead, diseased or injured fish.
 King snakes feed on other snakes, mice, young birds and bird eggs.
-Some small snakes (the rough green snake) eat insects while others (earth snakes and worm snakes) eat earthworms, slugs and salamanders.
+Some small snakes, such as the rough green snake, eat insects; others, such as earth snakes and worm snakes, eat earthworms, slugs and salamanders.
 Toads are the favorite food of the hognose snake.

-Snakes like to live in damp, dark, cool places where food is abundant.
+Snakes prefer to live in areas that provide cover and protection and where food sources are abundant.
 Likely places to find snakes around homes include

-- Unmowed and unkept lawns, abandoned lots and fields with tall vegetation,
+- Unmowed and unkempt lawns, abandoned lots and fields with tall vegetation;

 - Feed storage areas in barn haylofts where rodents abound.